1-877-443-0101

 What to do if you need medical assistance

-prior to any surgery being performed or within 24 hours of admission to a hospital.
 You can find the emergency phone numbers on your policy confirmation and the Policy Wording (pg.
-1).
+5).
 When contacting the Assistance Centre, please provide your name, your policy number, your location and the nature of your emergency.

-Failure to notify the Assistance Centre, without reasonable cause, will result in the reduction of eligible benefit amounts payable by 20%.
-You will be responsible for any expenses that are not payable by the insurer.
+Failure to notify the Assistance Centre without reasonable cause, may result in the reduction of eligible benefit amounts payable by 20%.

-To apply for benefits, complete the claim form and include all original bills.
-Incomplete forms will cause delay; refer to the Claims Procedures explained in this policy (pg.
-5).
+To apply for benefits, you will need to complete the claim form and include all original bills.
+Incomplete forms will cause delay.

 Back to Top